top of page

 Characteristics of traditional music:

-It's functional; it accompanies works, social events and celebrations.
+• Functional: It accompanies work, social events and celebrations.

 Romance del Conde Olinos